-Ordinary High Water Mark: An Indirect effects: Effects that are caused ordinary high water mark is a line on the shore established by the fluctuations of water and indicated by physical characteristics, or by other appropriate means that consider the characteristics of the surrounding areas.
+Ordinary High Water Mark: An ordinary high water mark is a line on the shore established by the fluctuations of water and indicated by physical characteristics, or by other appropriate means that consider the characteristics of the surrounding areas.

-Perennial stream: A perennial stream has flowing water year-round during a typical year.
+Perennial stream: A perennial during a typical year.
 The water table is located above the stream bed for most of the year.
 Groundwater is the primary source of water for stream flow.
 Runoff from rainfall is a supplemental source of water for stream flow.